nolim1t/FuckingUndefinedEmptyNull/README.md

 # FuckingUndefinedEmptyNull

-Detecting undefined, null, or empty strings
+Detecting undefined, null, or empty strings.
+Eventually, I want to make this like the lonely operator equivalent (see ruby 2.3 feature) in javascript

 ## Installation